vegaprotocol/vega/visor/run-config.md

 ## *BinaryConfig*
-Allows to configure binary and it's arguments.
+Configures the data node binary and its arguments.

 ### Fields